There are many, many different definitions of these. I use the following ones.

 Inability to modify feelings causes more stress.
 We know this for ourselves.
 We become anxious about being so anxious!

 Animals who are frightened/ anxious etc about something that's happening, are also likely to become more distressed when they can't escape/ avoid their feelings about it.
+Fear may give way to RAGE and they may become aggressive.

-Under high levels of stress, an animal will shut down and do absolutely nothing.
+Under very high levels of stress, an animal will shut down and do absolutely nothing.
 This is not a choice they make.
 It's an evolutionary response to extreme danger.